 Harvard U was an intellectually mind-expanding experience.
 I was extremely fortunate to have world class researchers/lecturers: several of whom influenced me profoundly in different ways (for details see my “Academic Profile”).
 Just as fortunately, on a personal level I met my future wife Tami, a whirlwind ball of fire, studying for a B.A. in English Literature (Suffolk College) and then a Master’s in Communications at Boston University (relevant to my future professional change of direction).
 We married in June 1974, the two of us legally combining our family names (she, to preserve her family name, being an only child; me, for ideological-feminist reasons).
 Tami’s condition for marriage was that we move to Israel within a decade; I agreed and have never regretted that decision.

-Within a few months we purchased an apartment in Petach Tikva, joined a local modern Orthodox “Young Israel” synagogue (with a fantastically supportive, mostly Anglo-Saxon, community), and began settling in — having a much easier time of it than most immigrants because we both spoke “decent” Hebrew, had a job, and had relatives in Israel too (some of whom we “discovered” only upon immigration).
-In 1997-99 I served as President of the “Young Israel”.
+Within a few months we purchased an apartment in Petach Tikva, joined a local modern Orthodox “Young Israel” synagogue (with a fantastically supportive, mostly Anglo-Saxon, community), and began settling in – having a much easier time of it than most immigrants because we both spoke “decent” Hebrew, had a job, and had relatives in Israel too (some of whom we “discovered” only upon immigration).
+Twenty years later (1997-99), I served as President of that “Young Israel”.

 Our two sons joined the family a few years later: Boaz (1981) and Avihai (1984).
 Upon returning from my first sabbatical year in 1984 (Silver Spring, Maryland), I was drafted in 1985 into the IDF, spending two months in basic training within an immigrants’ unit that looked like an international expeditionary force (at least 10 different nations represented) and another two months in The Museum of the Diaspora as a teacher and tour guide, where I continued to do my reserve service for the next 15 years.
-By then Tami had opened a successful agency for English-language copywriting for Israeli exporters, where my “education” in communications continued (indirectly) apace.
+By then Tami had opened a successful English-language copywriting agency to service Israeli exporters, where my “education” in communications continued apace (indirectly).
 Later that decade we spent several lovely summers working in Camp Ramah (Berkshires) as educators, while our young kids had a ball as pre-campers.
 And at the ripe age of 37-38 I actually managed to play two years of semi-professional basketball in the lowest Israeli league.